taptapship/wiredep/README.md

   //
   // Out of the box, wiredep will handle HTML files just fine for
   // JavaScript and CSS injection.

-  dependencies: Boolean,    // default: true
+  dependencies: true,
-  devDependencies: Boolean, // default: false
+  devDependencies: false,

-  exclude: [ /jquery/, "bower_components/modernizr/modernizr.js" ],
+  exclude: [ /jquery/, 'bower_components/modernizr/modernizr.js' ],

   ignorePath: 'optional path to ignore from the injected filepath.'